ZANESVILLE ASTRONOMY CLUB

 Pictures from other meetings are posted at the bottom of the page at: http://www.irenebaron.com/astronomy_paparazzi_photos/ Double click on images to enlarge them.

-The Zanesville Astronomy Club helped the United Nations celebrate WORLD SPACE WEEK at our meeting 8 October 2016.
-World Space Week is held every year 4-10 October 2016.
+The Zanesville Astronomy Club helps the United Nations celebrate WORLD SPACE WEEK.
 World Space Week (WSW) is an annual holiday set by the United Nations General Assembly.
 It is annually observed from 4–10 October in various parts of the world, including Europe and Asia.
 World Space Week is officially defined as "an international celebration of science and technology, and their contribution to the betterment of the human condition."
 This is a week of becoming aware of Remote Sensing - Enabling Our Future.
 Donors sponsoring this celebration include: Lockheed Martin, Airbus Defense & Space, Astrax, Sanwa Supply, Heinlein Prize Trust and the Space Foundation.
 Partners include the International Astronautical Federation, Space Generation Advisory Council, Astronomy Without Borders, Universe Awareness, The Planetary Society, SPACEREF and the International Space University.
 Learn more at: http://www.worldspaceweek.org/.

 International Observe the Moon Night (InOMN) was celebrated at Ohio's only registered location on the evening of 8 October 2016 during our monthly meeting.
 This annual event has been successfully celebrated in Ohio by our organization.
 Learn more at: http://observethemoonnight.org/